 Carnegie Mellon sponsors two defined contribution retirement plans for eligible faculty and staff, health care plans for retirees, and participates in a multi-employer pension fund for union staff.
-Retirement plan expense for the years ended June 30, 2017 and 2016 totaled \$36.4 million and \$34.8 million, respectively.
-Carnegie Mellon contributed \$0.5 million per year to the Central Pension Fund of the International Union of Operating Engineers, a multi-employer plan in fiscal years 2017 and 2016.
+Retirement plan expense for the years ended June 30, 2018 and 2017 totaled \$38.3 million and \$36.4 million, respectively.
+Carnegie Mellon contributed \$0.8 million per year to the Central Pension Fund of the International Union of Operating Engineers, a multi-employer plan in fiscal years 2018 and 2017.
 See below for a discussion of the assets held in trust to fund post-retirement health care and other post-employment benefits.

 Carnegie Mellon provides certain health care benefits for eligible retired employees.
-The liability for post-retirement benefit obligations is recorded in the Consolidated Statements of Financial Position in accounts payable and other liabilities.
+The liability for postretirement benefit obligations is recorded in the Consolidated Statements of Financial Position in accounts payable and other liabilities.
 Cumulative amounts recognized within post-retirement benefit obligations and not yet recognized as components of net periodic benefit cost consist of the following at June 30 (dollars in thousands):

-2017 2016
+Total \$(11,107) \$(6,300)

-Net actuarial gain \$(6,300) \$(6,852)
+Net actuarial gain \$(11,107) \$(6,300)

-Prior service credit - (110)

-Total \$(6,300) \$(6,962)
+2018 2017

-The components of net periodic benefit costs and other changes in benefit obligations recognized in the Consolidated Statements of Activities for the years ended June 30, 2017 and 2016 are as follows (dollars in thousands):
+The components of net periodic benefit costs and other changes in benefit obligations recognized in the Consolidated Statements of Activities for the years ended June 30, 2018 and 2017 are as follows (dollars in thousands):